rkalwak/GUI-Generic/lib/SuplaDevice/extras/examples/linux/README.md

 Parameter `use: at1` indicates which `ActionTriggerParsed` instance should be used to send actions. "at1" is a name of `ActionTriggerParsed` instance.

+### CmdValve

+`CmdValve` is a channel which allows to control a valve using a Linux command.

+`CmdValve` requires the following parameters:
+`cmd_open` - command executed when valve should open, `cmd_close` - command executed when valve should close, `state` - state of the valve based on `source` and `parser` configuration.

+### CmdRollerShutter

+`CmdRollerShutter` is a channel which allows to control a roller shutter using a Linux command.

+`CmdRollerShutter` requires the following parameters:
+`cmd_up_on` - command executed when roller shutter should go up, `cmd_up_off` - command executed when roller shutter should stop going up, `cmd_down_on` - command executed when roller shutter should go down, `cmd_down_off` - command executed when roller shutter should stop going down.

+`CmdRollerShutter` is a "Parsed" channel, so it allows to use `parser` and `source` configuration with `battery` settings.

+### Hvac

+`Hvac` is a thermostat channel.

+Required parameters:

+`main_thermometer_channel_no` - channel number of a main thermometer channel for this HVAC device, `cmd_on` - command executed when thermostat starts heating or cooling, `cmd_off` - command executed when thermostat stops heating or cooling.

+## Output channels which publish payloads

+### `output` parameter
+`output` specifies where supla device will publish data for `payload` to change channel state.
+It must be defined as a channel sub-element.

+`output` have one common mandatory parameter `type` which defines type of the used output.
+There is also an optional `name` parameter.
+If you name your source, then it can be reused for multiple parsers.

+There are three supported parser types:
+1. `File` - use file as an output.
+File name is provided by `file` parameter
+2. `Cmd` - use Linux command line as an output.
+Command is provided by `command` field.
+3. `MQTT` - use published topic to MQTT broker.
+A published topic name containing control information is provided by `control_topic`.

+### `payload` parameter
+`payload` converts channel state change values to the values to be published to a predefined `output`.
+I.e. in CustomRelay turn on/off commands are published to the `output` in formar defined by `payload` based on the `set_state`.
+Then `turn_on_payload` and `turn_off_payload` are written to the `output`.

+There are two templates defined:
+1. `Simple`
+2. `Json`

 ### CustomRelay

 `CustomRelay` is pretending to be a relay channel in Supla.
 It is very similar to `VirtualRelay`,